CodingItWrong/outsidein.dev/docs/outside-in-tdd.md

 # Overview of Outside-In TDD

 ## Beyond Traditional TDD
-Traditional Test-Driven Development is usually done only at a unit test level, so you are creating objects and calling functions or methods.
+Traditional test-driven development is usually done only at a unit test level, so you are creating objects and calling functions or methods.
 It's sometimes referred to as "middle-out TDD", because you start in the middle of your application building domain objects, then you assemble your application features from them.

 There are a few limitations to this approach, however.
 End-to-end testing is another valuable kind of test, and is now feasible for developers to write, especially for web applications.
 But traditional TDD doesn't provide any guidance on how to incorporate end-to-end tests into your TDD workflow, or when to write them, or how to write them.